commercialhaskell/path/README.md

 ### pathtype

-Finally, we come to a path library that path is similar to: the [`pathtype`](http://hackage.haskell.org/package/pathtype) library.
+Finally, we come to a path library that is similar to: the [`pathtype`](http://hackage.haskell.org/package/pathtype) library.
 There are the same types of `Path Abs File` / `Path Rel Dir`, etc.